 - Starter ($19/mo): Great for solo creators.
 You get basic automation and landing pages for up to 1,000 subscribers.

 - Marketer ($59/mo): Perfect for eCommerce sites.
-It adds abandoned cart recovery, sales funnels, and automation depth.
+It adds abandoned cart recovery, sales funnels, visual workflow automation, contact scoring, and automation depth.

-- Enterprise (Custom): Built for big senders—think 10,000+ subscribers—with dedicated IPs and SMS marketing.
+- Enterprise (Custom): Built for big senders—think 10,000+ subscribers—with dedicated IPs, SMS marketing, and a dedicated account manager.

-If you’re coming from Mailchimp, you’ll find GetResponse’s middle tier hits the same range as Mailchimp’s “Standard” plan but adds more automation flexibility.
+If you’re coming from Mailchimp, you’ll find GetResponse’s middle tier hits the same range as Mailchimp’s “Standard” plan but adds significantly more automation flexibility and funnel tooling.

 What Are the Top Pros and Cons?